 Pass quickly, safely, and on the left side.
 Passing quickly helps you stay visible to the truck driver.
 Change lanes only when you can see both of the truck’s headlights in your rearview mirror.
 Maintain a steady speed

-Longer breaking distance.
+Longer braking distance.
 Stopping distance increases even more when a CMV has a heavy load or there are road conditions like snow, ice, or rain.
 A fully loaded truck traveling under good conditions at highway speeds requires a distance of almost two football fields to stop.

 Trucks take up more space on the roadway.
 CMVs generate wind gusts that can push smaller vehicles around.
 Never linger beside a large vehicle – speed up and pass safely, or pull well behind the vehicle.